Follow

 No. You will have already been assigned a GTIN (Global Trade Item Number) to a product that is encoded in the linear barcode.
 All you need to do is use the same GTIN in the 2D barcode.

-If you are going to implement 2D, you need to choose data carriers and syntax based on your business needs and the ability of your stakeholders.
 GS1 recommends that you actively collaborate with your business partners to ensure that the work ahead takes place in collaboration and that the solutions that are developed comply with current regulations.

 No. You should always ensure that your physical label is compliant with all applicable laws and regulations for the relevant government body or regulator.